michaelshep52/LegendBeyondGame/README.md

 - Second you need the NuGet packages to be restore.
 - Third Run the application.
 - Finally Create, Read, Update, and Delete data from database with Swaggers user friendly UI.

+## Game Features
+- Home Page with Login/Register/Settings
+-Login Page to Login as existing user
+-Register Page to create new account
+-Character Select Page to choose between different characters that have different attributes and inventories (currently not finished)

+## Game Details
+- Open World First person Shooter
+- 1 enemy that animates and dies
+- Many new features coming soon!